is8ac/aural2/paper/aural2.md

 Google home and Amazon echo can therefore be used in parallel with Aural2.

-We invite readers to download Aural2 at \<insert link\> so as to evaluate it for themselves.
+We invite readers to download Aural2 at https://github.ibm.com/ifleonar/aural2 so as to evaluate it for themselves.

 ## Shortcomings